coderefinery/installation/content/conda.md

 To enable creating the environment mentioned above, we need you to have a relatively new version of Conda.

-1. First you need to install Anaconda or Miniconda.
+1. First you need to install Miniconda.
 2. Then, in the {ref}`next page <conda-environment>`, you set up the CodeRefinery environment.